 You need to be good at picking responsible applicants to keep your rental business afloat, but it's also a fact that you cannot do the hard work required to track down tenant references.
 This is exactly when it makes a lot of sense to get in touch with a letting agent or a tenant screening company.

-Tenant referencing is a process of getting relevant information that helps you make a sound decision on a prospective tenant's suitability.
-With an increase in the number of people who are looking to rent, people are now applying for properties that are usually at the top of their budget; therefore, referencing tenants is the only way to have the peace of mind that those people can afford your property.
+Tenant screening is a process of getting relevant information that helps you make a sound decision on a prospective applicant's suitability.
+With an increase in the number of people who are looking to rent, people are now applying for properties that are usually at the top of their budget; therefore, referencing applicants is the only way to have the peace of mind that those people can afford your property.

-The Cost of Getting Rid of a Problem Tenant
+The Cost of Getting Rid of a Problem applicant

 Considering the current buy-to-let boom, many landlords are now interested in taking advantage of this investment opportunity.
 However, it's found in a research study that thousands of landlords are facing a loss of at least £1,500 as unexpected costs.